ArasLabs/change-management-actions/README.md

 ## History

 This project and the following release notes have been migrated from the old Aras Projects page.
-Unlike community projects that have been migrated and archived, this project will be updated for compatibility with the latest release of Aras Innovator.

 Release | Notes
 --------|--------
+[v3](https://github.com/ArasLabs/change-management-actions/releases/tag/v3) | Release for Aras Innovator 11.0 SP10.
+Actions are included for PRs and ECRs, but other actions were removed as they are now part of standard product.
 [v2](https://github.com/ArasLabs/change-management-actions/releases/tag/v2) | Release for Aras Innovator 9.1 Actions are included for PRs, ECR, ECNs, ECOs and MCOs.
 The administrator should hide those that won't be used.
 [v1.2](https://github.com/ArasLabs/change-management-actions/releases/tag/v1.2) | Fix naming conflict with the Multi-Level BOM Tools package
 [v1.1](https://github.com/ArasLabs/change-management-actions/releases/tag/v1.1) | Fix for import errors